Scarlet Days

 Scarlet Days is a 1919 American silent Western film produced and directed by D. W. Griffith and released through Paramount/Artcraft Pictures, Artcraft being an affiliate of Paramount.
 Richard Barthelmess stars in a role for which Griffith had screentested Rudolph Valentino.
 In today's time, this film is considered by many to be one of Griffith's worst films though it might have worked better as a short film.
-This film was unlike others created by D.W.
-Griffith.
-According to an article written for The Cincinnati Enquirer, written on the 16 of November 1919: "Unlike other recent Griffith production, Scarlet Days is a story of the old West, of the gold rush days of 49- Bret Harte transferred to the screen!"
+This film was unlike others created by D. W. Griffith.
+According to an article written for The Cincinnati Enquirer, written on November 16, 1919: "Unlike other recent Griffith production, Scarlet Days is a story of the old West, of the gold rush days of 49- Bret Harte transferred to the screen!"
 The Western film genre was expanding at this time and Scarlet Days fits into this category.
 Western films were popular for this time.

 Considered a lost film, a print was found in the State Film Archives of the Soviet Union, which donated it to the Museum of Modern Art in 1969.
 The film was screened to the public, for the first time since its rediscovery, on March 24 and 25, 1969.
 Scarlet Days was shown alongside another missing film, A Romance of Happy Valley, at the Museum of Modern Art's auditorium with titles still printed in Russian.
 English titles were later created by the Department of Film at the Museum of Modern Art.

 Plot

-As described in a film magazine, Rosie Nell (Besserer), a woman of dance halls in early lawless California, is wrongly charged with the murder of one of her fellow entertainers.
-Because her daughter (Dempster), who knows nothing of her mother's station in life, is to return the next day from her school in the east, Rosie is granted three days of grace to be spent in company with her daughter at a nearby cabin.
-The three days pass happily, but King Bagley (Long), manager of the dance hall, has seen the daughter and determined to make her his own.
-The women barricade themselves in the cabin to resist capture and Alvarez (Barthelmess), a young outlaw with considerable local prestige, comes to their assistance.
-John Randolph (Graves), who also loves the young woman, joins the fight on their side, which ends with the timely arrival of the Sheriff (Fawcett).
-This results in a happy ending.
+Rosie Nell (Eugenie Besserer), a dance hall performer in early frontier California, is falsely accused of murdering a fellow entertainer.
+Her daughter, Lady Fair (Carol Dempster), unaware of her mother's occupation, is due to return from school in the East.
+Rosie Nell is granted a three-day reprieve to spend time with her daughter in a nearby cabin.

+During this time, the dance hall manager, King Bagley (Walter Long), becomes infatuated with Lady Fair and attempts to take her by force.
+Rosie Nell and her daughter barricade themselves in the cabin.
+Alvarez (Richard Barthelmess), a notorious outlaw, aids in their defense.
+John Randolph (Ralph Graves), who is also in love with Lady Fair, joins their efforts.

+Following several confrontations, the sheriff (George Fawcett) arrives in time to prevent further violence.
+His intervention ends the confrontation.